A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-We stress that the product form \eqref{min-fact-alpha} of the hidden joint probability holds in general, i.e. for all probability distributions.
-According to probability distributions with appropriate independences, however, the factors on the right-hand side of the equation reduce in that certain variables in the conditionals can be left out.
-If, for instance, outcome independence holds, $\zv \beta$ can disappear from the first factor, and the joint probability is said to \enquote{factorise}. \emph{Local} factorisation further requires that the distant settings in both factors disappear, i.e. that so called parameter independence holds.
+We stress that the product form \eqref{min-fact-alpha} of the hidden joint probability {holds in general}, i.e. for all probability distributions (for each set of values for which the conditional probabilities are well-defined).
+According to probability distributions with appropriate independences, however, the factors on the right-hand side of the equation reduce in the sense that certain variables in the conditionals can be left out.
+If, for instance, outcome independence holds, $\zv \beta$ can disappear from the first factor, and the joint probability is said to \enquote{factorize}. \emph{Local} factorization further requires that the distant settings in both factors disappear, i.e. that so called \enquote{parameter independence} holds.
 Prima facie, any combination of variables in the two conditionals in (\ref{min-fact-alpha}) seems to constitute a distinct product form of the hidden joint probability.
-Restricting ourselves to \emph{irreducibly hidden} joint probabilities, i.e. requiring $\zv \lambda$ to appear in both factors, there are $2^5=32$ \emph{combinatorially} possible forms (for any of the three variables in the first conditional and any of the two variables in the second conditional \emph{besides $\zv\lambda$} can or cannot appear).
-Table \ref{table-classes} shows these conceivable forms which I label by (H$_{1}^\alpha$) to (H$_{32}^\alpha$) (the superscript $\alpha$ is due to the fact that we have used \eqref{min-fact-alpha} instead of \eqref{min-fact-beta}).
+Restricting ourselves to \emph{irreducibly hidden} joint probabilities, i.e. requiring $\zv \lambda$ to appear in both factors, there are $2^5=32$ \emph{combinatorially} possible forms (since any of the three variables in the first conditional and any of the two variables in the second conditional \emph{besides $\zv\lambda$} can or cannot appear).
+Columns II--VI in \autoref{table-classes} show these conceivable forms: \enquote{1} denotes appearance of a variable in the product form, \enquote{0} means its non-appearance.
+We label these product forms by (F$_{1}^\alpha$) to (F$_{32}^\alpha$) (the superscript $\alpha$ is due to the fact that we have used \eqref{min-fact-alpha} instead of \eqref{min-fact-beta}).

 \breitem {-0pt}